Handling user-submitted data

 Entity Backing Beans

-When the form contains most of the fields that are defined in an existing @Entity it makes sense to use that @Entity as a backing bean.
-Some may argue that exposing database classes on the front-end layer would compromise layer isolation, but we never experienced anything bad by doing this.
+When the form contains most of the fields that are defined in an existing @Entity it makes sense to use that @Entity as a backing bean, although some may argue that exposing database classes on the front-end layer would compromise layer isolation.

 The general idea is that Spring can create an instance of a new @Entity or read it from the database before setting form values on it.
 The @Controller method handling the form will receive a ready-populated @Entity where any database value has been overwritten by the form value.
 This is very convenient because you just have to save the object and the form values will be persisted to the database.
 Even more, you can write a single method to handle both addition and editing of @Entity instances, sharing the common code.